 You’re very passionate about your coffee, and you want to begin replicating brewing techniques you’ve seen at esteemed cafés in the comfort of your home.
-You’ve been recommended both blade and burr grinders, but you only need one.
+You’ve been recommended two types of coffee grinder: blade and burr grinders.
 Which will make more delectable, crave-worthy coffee?

 We want to help you decide which coffee grinder best suits your needs and budget, which is why we’ll talk about the pros and cons of both blade and burr grinders ahead.
 You’re certainly not going to want to miss it!

 Are Coffee Grinders Necessary?

 Coffee grinders are a must if wanting to brew a perfect cup every everytime.
 Coffee made from freshly ground coffee beans is going to have a fresher, more flavorful taste than pre-ground coffee.

 The better the coffee grinder, the more uniform grind.
 When each grind is similar in size, the more likely it is to extract as evenly as every other piece of coffee in the brew.

 This is why we grind coffee in coffee grinders and not blenders.
 Blenders just keep chopping a thing until they are eventually chopped up and blended together.
 They do not chop pieces evenly.

 Click the link to read more on why coffee grinders are necessary.

 What Is a Blade Coffee Grinder?